OpenTTD/actions/deployments-create/README.md

-# OpenTTD - Create Deployments
+# OpenTTD - Create GitHub Deployments

-Creates a new deployment based on the information supplied.
+Creates a new GitHub deployment based on the information supplied.

 This is the start of a new deployment.
 GitHub will emit a 'deployment' event for another workflow to pickup.